aialphanovatide/ai_alpha_mobile_app/README.md

 ## Contact

-For any inquiries, please reach out to us at support@aialpha.ai.
+For any inquiries, please reach out to us at support@aialpha.ai or enquiries@novatidelabs.com